AAFC-ORDC-Crop-Bioinfomatics/MultiGS-P/README.md

 # Update the full path
 export PYTHONPATH=<path>/multiGS_P:$PYTHONPATH
 ```
-## Configuration
+# Configuration

 All pipeline settings are defined in a single `.ini` configuration file.

-Here is a complete sample configuration file.
+A complete sample configuration file is provided.
+Only a few sections may need to be modified—see the user guide for details.

 ### Example